We only hire the best teachers that meet our Gold Star standards!

 JENNY Valleck (Ms. V)– Math Grade K – 8th | Reading Specialist | Essay Format

 Jenny found her passion for teaching while working as a camp counselor at Willowbrook summer camp.
 She took that passion and applied it to her education, getting a Master’s degree in Teaching from Concordia University and a Bachelor degree in Psychology from University of Oregon.
 Jenny has four years teaching experience working with kids on an individual level in special needs classrooms and managing whole classrooms as substitute teacher.
 She loves working with kids!
 She’s excited for the opportunity to help kids reach their full potential at Gold Star Tutoring.
-Jenny has strong knowledge with implementing and applying the techniques utilized within the Orton-Gillingham approach.
-Jenny loves this multisensory way of teaching the basic sound principals of the English language because it is so rewarding to see real growth that’s not based on memorization.
+Jenny also has a deep understanding with implementing multisensory, phonetic processes, necessary to support students in K-6th, with their reading, writing & spelling skills.
 Outside of work, Jenny loves yoga, hiking and reading as much as possible (especially Harry Potter)!

 Rebecca Olson (Mrs. Olson)– Math Grade K – 6th | Reading Specialist | Essay Format

 As a daughter of a teacher, Rebecca has been surrounded by academics and education since a young age.
 After graduating from Portland State University in 2010 with a Bachelors in Anthropology, she attended Concordia University where she got her Masters in Early Childhood and Elementary Education.
 Since graduating, Rebecca has taught English Language Arts at a middle school in Phoenix, Arizona and spent the last 5 years working for Portland Public Schools as a kindergarten teacher.
 During her summers, Rebecca has tutored middle school through high school English and worked for Oregon Department of Education as a curriculum reviewer.
-Rebecca has a deep understanding and has undergone specific training in implementing the processes outlined by the Orton-Gilligham reading approach.
-This method of teaching takes specific instruction outside of a master’s program.
+In addition, Rebecca has a deep understanding with implementing multisensory, phonetic processes, necessary to support students in K-6th, with their reading, writing & spelling skills.
 In her free time she likes to hang out with her goldendoodle Odin and her family, woodburning and crafting.
 She is expecting her first child this fall!

 Sam Formichella (Sam) Math Grades 5th – College Level Calculus | Science | Homework Support